pipiscrew/timeline/application/image.md

 ## Video Editor
 * [Avidemux](http://avidemux.sourceforge.net/)
-	* Video > Filters > Sharpness > MPlayer delogo2.
+	* Blur with Video > Filters > Sharpness > MPlayer delogo2.
 When filter is on right side, rclick > Make Partial.
 You can add multiple filters of the same type, so applied concurrent on the video.
 * [NCH.VideoPad](https://www.nchsoftware.com/videopad/)

 ## Video Convert